Colin-Whelan/userscripts/README.md

 1. Install [TamperMonkey](https://www.tampermonkey.net/) on the browser of your choice - Pinning it to the toolbar is recommended.
 2. In a separate tab, navigate to the script of your choice.
-3. Click the 'Raw' button on the right hand side.
+3. Click the 'Raw' button on the right hand side and copy the resulting URL.
   ![in top right of the code section](https://cdn.glitch.global/4c74f8d5-b1a6-4a37-91dc-9b40f9d9d76e/firefox_TY0MXfG7ia.png?raw=true)
 4. Click the extension, then the Gear icon at the bottom to open the dashboard.
 5. Click 'Utilities' in the top right corner.